 • Hayes Garden World, Ambleside - a garden centre with something for everyone.
 Just make sure you've plenty of room in the car! hayesgardenworld.co.uk

 We hope that our post will inspire you to explore some of the Lake District's finest and unique gardens during your stay!
 To find your perfect cottage in the ideal location from which to begin exploring, visit our search facility online.
-And for more about some of the area's stately homes, take a look at our post featuring the Lake District's top 10 historic houses.
+And for more about some of the area's stately homes, take a look at our post featuring the Lake District's historic homes and gardens.